The Gaia-Kepler Stellar Properties Catalog. II. Planet Radius Demographics as a Function of Stellar Mass and Age: The Planet Radius Valley

 We also compared the low ($F_{\mathrm{p}}$\,$<$\,150\,\fearth) and high ($F_{\mathrm{p}}$\,$>$\,150\,\fearth) flux planet radius distributions for old and young exoplanets (Figure \ref{fig:pradoldyounghighlow}).
-We chose 150\,\fearth\ because it splits the young sample of planets almost in half: 41 young and 746 old planets receive more than 150\,\fearth\ and 44 young and 787 old planets receive less than 150\,\fearth.
-Interestingly, Figure \ref{fig:pradoldyounghighlow} appears to show some stark differences between old and young planets.
-In particular, there are more young sub-Neptunes than old sub-Neptunes at high incident fluxes and we do not observe a gap at old ages.
-For the low flux planets, both the young and old planet distributions do not have a gap.
-In addition, we observe that the young distribution's peak occurs at a larger planet radius than the old distribution.
-Yet, we ran K-S tests to quantitatively compare the old and young distributions in both panels and found they were statistically indistinguishable, largely due to the small sample sizes and overall similarity of the respective curves.
+We chose 150\,\fearth\ because it splits the young sample of planets almost in half: 41 young and 41 old planets receive more than 150\,\fearth\ and 44 young and 49 old planets receive less than 150\,\fearth.
+Interestingly, we observe stark differences between old and young planets.
+At high incident flux (Figure \ref{fig:pradoldyounghighlow}(a)), we observe a large difference between the young and old planet radius distributions.
+We compute the ratios of super-Earths to sub-Neptunes to be 1.00 and 2.67 for the young and old planets, respectively.
+However, at low incident flux (Figure \ref{fig:pradoldyounghighlow}(b)), the overall distributions do not show a strong difference as a function of age, with tentative evidence that old sub-Neptunes are smaller than young sub-Neptunes.
+We ran K-S tests to quantitatively compare the old and young distributions in both panels, and found they were statistically distinguishable in the top panel (p-value\,=\,0.02) and indistinguishable in the bottom panel (p-value\,=\,0.11).

-A potential bias in our results is the sensitivity of planet detection with stellar age.
-This is because young stars are typically noisier due to their increased activity \citep{Skumanich1972} and thus smaller planets could not be detected around them.
+A potential bias in our results is the sensitivity of planet detection to stellar age.
+This is because young stars are typically noisier due to their increased activity \citep{Skumanich1972} and thus smaller planets might not be detected around them.
 To test this, we evaluated the CDPP3 values \citep{Christiansen2012} to determine the single transit signal-to-noise ratio (SNR) for an Earth-size planet with a three hour transit duration \citep[as in][]{Petigura2018} for each host star in Figure \ref{fig:singtrans}.
-This comparison also accounts for differences in the stellar radius distributions as each SNR value is dependent on each stellar radius.
+This comparison also accounts for differences in the stellar radius distributions, although we control for these differences in our sample selection.